3 Musketeers (chocolate bar): Manufacturing

-The candy is made of a whipped mousse covered with milk chocolate.
-The nougat chocolate center is first formed into very large slabs, which are cut to size, and after the centers are formed they are coated with milk chocolate through a process called "enrobing" wherein the centers pass through a continuous flowing vertical "sheet" of chocolate while, at the same time, a rotating, chocolate-covered wheel beneath the mesh belt coats the base of the bar.
-The bar is then cooled and prepared for wrapping.
+The candy is made of a whipped nougat mousse formed into very large slabs, which are cut to size and enrobed in milk chocolate.
+The nougat chocolate center is made by whipping egg whites until they are light and frothy.
+Sugar syrup is then added, stabilizing the foam and creating mousse.
+Other flavoring ingredients are then added to the mousse to create specific flavors.

 The candy is made in Chicago, Illinois; Elizabethtown, Pennsylvania; and Newmarket, Ontario.

-The nougat chocolate center is made by whipping egg whites until they are light and frothy.
-Sugar syrup is then added, stabilizing the foam and creating "frappé."
-Other flavoring ingredients are then added to the frappé to create specific flavors.

 Marketing

 3 Musketeers was advertised on television on the 1950s-era Howdy Doody show, along with a song that Buffalo Bob Smith encouraged children to sing.

-In 1998, the bar's advertisements also featured three men dressed as the legendary Three Musketeers to market the "45% less fat" campaign.
+In 1998, the bar's advertisements featured three men dressed as the legendary Three Musketeers to market the "45% less fat" campaign.
 The advertising campaign was developed by Will Vinton Studios, whose previous works include the M&M's characters, The Noid and The California Raisins.
 The product's original slogan of "Big on Chocolate!" was expanded in these advertisements to "Big on Chocolate, Not on Fat!"

-Most recently, the 3 Musketeers bar has been advertised in television spots that featured women.
-The candy bar is promoted as a "Nice, Light Snack" which features "45% less fat" than other chocolate bars.